Originally published: 12 June 2025

 Eligible employment relationships are defined as:

-- A minimum of 0.2 FTE for at least 12 months continuous employment (as defined by Section 210 of the Employment Rights Act 1996 (ERA 1996) or the Employment Rights (Northern Ireland) Order 1996) by the HEI making the submission.
-Continuous employment may be demonstrated by a sequence of consecutive contracts AND
+- a minimum of 0.2 FTE for at least 12 months continuous employment (as defined by Section 210 of the Employment Rights Act 1996 (ERA 1996) or the Employment Rights (Northern Ireland) Order 1996) by the HEI making the submission.
+Continuous employment may be demonstrated by a sequence of consecutive contracts and

 Eligible employment relationships and the point outputs are made publicly available